mkazachkova/distributed-email-server/README.md

 ## Algorithm Description
 ### Client-Side
+We use event-driven programming on both the client and server-side.
+We wrote a method that receives and parses input (`Read_message`).
+We also have a method that takes in user input (`User_command`).
+Both of these are `E_attach`ed and then `E_handle_event`s-ed; that is, triggered when either something is received or the user types in something.
+The User-Input Operations section talks about how clients handle user input, and the Information-Receiving Operations section talks about how clients handle messages received.

 #### User-Input Operations
 ##### Login as user: `u <username>`
 * Retrieve the user name input into the command line.